 If you’re not really into rifling through bins of secondhand clothing or last year’s fashions, check out global fashion chains such as Zara, H&M, and Promod for year-round, low-end prices on the latest styles.
 While each store has its own slightly different style, they all have sections for trendy, casual or professional wear, and all of the collections at these global chains are inspired by runway trends.

-Where to find them: You'll find at least one branch of these chains in most of the major Paris shopping districts, especially on Rue de Rivoli (1st and 4th arrondissements), at the Forum des Halles, on the Champs-Elysees and at these three popular shopping malls in Paris.
+You'll find at least one branch of these chains in most of the major Paris shopping districts, especially on Rue de Rivoli (1st and 4th arrondissements), at the Forum des Halles, on the Champs-Elysees and at three of the popular shopping malls in Paris.

-In addition to the familiar stores mentioned above, I especially recommend you check out these popular French and global chains:
+In addition to the familiar stores mentioned above, check out these popular French and global chains: